 During the year to 31 March 2017, the Commonwealth Bank of Australia agreed to the extension of its participation in the £500 million revolving credit facility with an allocation of £45 million, and continued to participate in the Operation and Maintenance facility with an allocation of £25 million.
 The fees earned on these facilities totalled £76,250.

-During the year to 31 March 2018 there were no other transactions, other than \pm 32.7 million of dividends, (2017: none other than \pm 22.5 million of dividends) with the shareholders.
+During the year to 31 March 2018 there were no other transactions with the shareholders of the ultimate parent undertaking.